Basketball is inherently a fun sport, and youth basketball coaches typically find ways to make it fun for players.

 5.)
 Scrimmaging too much

-No doubt that scrimmaging is easier for a coach, as it doesn’t require much planning.
-Players will generally like it as well, after all, many have a pure love of the game.
-But, it’s a combination of drills, teaching, and scrimmaging in practice that will develop the best team and get the most out of your players.
+Scrimmaging is undoubtedly easier for a coach as it doesn’t require much planning.
+Players will generally like it as well; after all, many have a pure love of the game.
+But it’s a combination of drills, teaching, and scrimmaging in practice that will develop the best team and get the most out of your players.

 6.)
 Focusing on set offensive plays

-Every youth coach should be thinking about how I can get my players ready for their future seasons in basketball.
-Teaching fundamentals like defensive positioning, dribbling with both hands, pick-and-roll, how to cut to the basket, and how to box out for rebounding provides players with building blocks that will not only help players this year but also in subsequent years.
+Every youth coach should think about how I can prepare my players for their future basketball seasons.
+Teaching fundamentals like defensive positioning, dribbling with both hands, pick-and-roll, how to cut to the basket, and how to box out for rebounding provides players with building blocks that will help players this year and in subsequent years.

 Coaches who focus on set offensive players may enjoy some short-term rewards for their team that season, but it’s unlikely that coaches down the line would use the same plays.
-Practicing the same set of plays over and over again provides little future value.
+Repeatedly practicing the same set of plays provides little future value.
 Give your players the building blocks that will enable them to succeed in any system.

 7.)
 Having no season plan for practices

-O’Halloran is the author of 30 Youth Basketball Practice Plans and Never Forget They’re Kids – Ideas for Coaching your Daughter’s 4th – 8th Grade Basketball Team.
+O’Halloran authored 30 Youth Basketball Practice Plans and Never Forget They’re Kids—Ideas for Coaching Your Daughter’s 4th—8th Grade Basketball Team.
 He has coached basketball for 15 years.